AiGaA/project1/README.md

 -Am I Responsive? https://ui.dev/amiresponsive
 To have overview of my website and how responsive it looks

----

 # Compatibility checks

-Google Developer Tools is where I had the most fun on checking compatibility with different sizes of devices, and adjusting @media queries to fix bugs.
+Chrome Developer tools were used the most to see responsiveness of the website on different device sizes, and adjusting @media queries to fix bugs.

 Checking each time when adding new styles or applying new changes.
 ![image](https://user-images.githubusercontent.com/25457379/216524422-dd3264ba-4da5-4a5c-a8e7-29658ac1cf0d.png)

-Small screen devices
+Small screen devices <br>
 ![image](https://user-images.githubusercontent.com/25457379/216524522-bec2853e-dab4-4e18-9ea8-b1f96d5c32ff.png)

-Mobile versions
+Mobile versions <br>
 ![image](https://user-images.githubusercontent.com/25457379/216524893-fb08a150-146d-43d6-8244-d6063ed6f401.png)

+# Bugs

+Checking media queries, footer on contact page had to stick to the bottom.
+When checking all different screen sizes on Chrome Developer tool, it showed footer sticking in the middle, or overflowing the content.
+I added @media query for smaller width size to set max-width of 375px position to unset, so this does not overflow the content.
+When Checking Nest Hub the footer was again overflowing the content.
+I found this thread on Stackoverflow: https://stackoverflow.com/questions/11404744/css-media-queries-max-width-or-max-height with option to add max-height to the existing media query, and this fixed my issue with the footer.

+#Unfixed Bugs

+All bugs were dealt with at the time of issue arised.